microsoft/typescript-analyze-trace/README.md

 To pretty-print individual types from a types file (faster than processing the entire file), run `npx print-types traceDir\types.json id+`.

+## Deployment

+To publish a new version of this package, change the version in `package.json` and push to main.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft